pagekit/docs/configuration-file.md

 ## Profiler

 If you are a developer, you'll want to enable the profiler.
 It collects data about the requests that are made, monitors the memory usage, counts database queries and so on.
 This is useful when debugging your code.
-When enabled, you will see the profiler-toolbar at the bottom of the page.
+When enabled, you will see the profiler toolbar at the bottom of the page.

 | Field | Description |
 |-------|-------------|
 | `enabled` | Enable or disable the profiler. |

-Example:
+In this example the profiler is disabled:
 ```php
 'profiler' =>
   array (